 Short Information On ODBC Data Sources

-ODBC (Open Database Connectivity) is one such protocol which is mainly used to connect MS Access database to any other external data sources like Microsoft SQL Server.
+ODBC (Open Database Connectivity) is one such protocol that is mainly used to connect MS Access database to any other external data sources like Microsoft SQL Server.
 On the other hand, ODBC Data Source is a combination of source data and the connection information which is needed to access that particular data.
-Here are some few examples of Data Source: SQL Server, a spreadsheet, Oracle RDBMS and text file.
-Whereas example of connection information comprises server location, database name, logon ID, password, various ODBC driver options which defines how to get connected to data source.
-Well such information can be achieved from the database administrator to which you want to get connect.
+Here are a few examples of Data Source: SQL Server, a spreadsheet, Oracle RDBMS, and text file.

-In Access, ODBC data sources are used to connect data source external to Access that doesn’t contain any built-in drivers.
+In Access, ODBC data sources are used to connect data sources external to Access that doesn’t contain any built-in drivers.

 In that case, for the connection of data source, you must attempt the following procedures.

-- Appropriate installation of the ODBC driver on system, which is having the data source.
+- Appropriate installation of the ODBC driver on the system, which is having the data source.